[Three.js] Scene, Renderer, Camera

 Camera

-In Three.js, the Camera is the element that determines from what point of view the 3D scene is viewed.
-Just like a real camera, you can adjust its position, orientation, and field of view to create the desired scene.4
+In Three.js, the Camera determines from which viewpoint the 3D scene will be observed.
+Like a real camera, you can adjust its position, direction, field of view, and other properties to express the desired scene.

 Image.png